RensR/Foundry-pilled/README.md

 ## Configuration

+Foundry works out of the box!
+But if you need any custom logic, the configuration lives in `foundry.toml`.
-Foundry configuration lives in `foundry.toml`.
-When adding Foundry to an existing project, you probably want to remap the testing and the src folders.
+When adding Foundry to an existing project, you might want to remap the testing and the src folders.
 In this repo we've kept the custom configuration to a minimum, only specifying the `optimizer_runs` value and adding some CI and `fmt` config.
 For more configuration options [check the docs](https://book.getfoundry.sh/config/).